GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The first 90 percent of the code accounts for the first 90 percent of the development time.
-The remaining 10 percent of the code accounts for the other 90 percent of the development time.
+> ### The only way for errors to occur in a program is by being put there by the author.
+No other mechanisms are known.
 >
-> ~ *Tom Cargill*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts